Geological Museum after H. Karapetyan: Minerals Hall

 There is a hall of minerals at the museum, where rare and beautiful precious and semi-precious gemstones brought from all over the world are displayed as well as different regions of Armenia․ On September 16, 2012, hall of minerals after Ara Ts.
 Dildilian opened at Geological Museum, where samples from all over the world are demonstrated.
 Minerals are classified according to chemical formulas and groups.

+Armenian mammoth

+The jewel of the geological museum is the skeleton of an Armenian mammoth (steppe mammoth), which is the largest exhibit of the museum.
+This museum specimen is unusually large for the species.
+Its length is 4.5 meters, and its height is 3.5 meters.
+This giant of the animal world lived approximately 1,000,000 years ago in the Shirak plain.
+His skeleton was found at the site of the sand pit called "Kazachi post" in the northwestern outskirts of Gyumri city, during the sand pit operation.

+On territory of Armenia, fossil ivory bones (Elephantidae) were found in many places, but the most complete skeleton was found in 1932, in sandy deposits near Gyumri (Leninakan, Alexandropol) in a place called Cossack Hill.
+The remains are said to date back to the Middle Pleistocene (400,000-300,000 years ago).

 Paleontology Department

 In geology special attention is paid to the fossils of animals (fauna) and vegetation (flora) of the remote geological past.
 They have a special significance because, due to them, the age of enclosing rocks is determined and climatic and geographical conditions of past geological epochs can be reconstructed.

 Many outcrops are known in Armenia where various fossil remnants of fauna and flora were found.